Animal product

+Effects of production

+Net Animal Losses

+Farmed animals needs to eat more food than their products can deliver.
+Net animal losses are the difference between the calories in human-edible crops fed to animals and the calories returned in meat, dairy and fish.
+These losses are higher than all other conventional food losses combined.
+This is because on average livestock eat more human-edible food than their products provide.
+Research estimated that if the US would eat all human-edible plant food instead of feeding it to animals in order to eat their meat, dairy and eggs, it would free up enough food to feed an additional 350 million people.
+At a global level livestock is fed an average of 1738 kcal/person/day of human-edible food, and just 594 kcal/p/d of animal products return to the human food supply, a net loss of 66%.

+Animal by-products

 Animal by-products, as defined by the USDA, are products harvested or manufactured from livestock other than muscle meat.
 In the EU, animal by-products (ABPs) are defined somewhat more broadly, as materials from animals that people do not consume.
 Thus, chicken eggs for human consumption are considered by-products in the US but not France; whereas eggs destined for animal feed are classified as animal by-products in both countries.
 This does not in itself reflect on the condition, safety, or wholesomeness of the product.

 Animal by-products are carcasses and parts of carcasses from slaughterhouses, animal shelters, zoos and veterinarians, and products of animal origin not intended for human consumption, including catering waste.
 These products may go through a process known as rendering to be made into human and non-human foodstuffs, fats, and other material that can be sold to make commercial products such as cosmetics, paint, cleaners, polishes, glue, soap and ink.
 The sale of animal by-products allows the meat industry to compete economically with industries selling sources of vegetable protein.

-The word animals includes all species in the biological kingdom Animalia, including, for example, tetrapods, arthropods, and mollusks.
-Generally, products made from fossilized or decomposed animals, such as petroleum formed from the ancient remains of marine animals are not considered animal products.
-Crops grown in soil fertilized with animal remains are rarely characterized as animal products.
-Products sourced from humans (ex; hair sold for wigs, donated blood) are not typically classified as animal products even though humans are part of the animal kingdom.